 Brookes, founder of the Endangered Alphabets Project, uses art to draw attention to imperiled languages and cultures, creating wood carvings that display the beautiful scripts of languages falling into disuse and on the verge of extinction.
 He will address questions of how a culture’s writing system reflects its sense of value and belonging, why cultures around the world are losing their traditional scripts, and what else is being lost in the process.
 An exhibit of his artwork will be on display on the first floor of Bird Library for the week prior to his talk.

-More information on the Endangered Alphabets Project can be found at http://endangeredalphabets.com/.
+More information on the Endangered Alphabets Project can be found at endangeredalphabets.com.

-This event is jointly sponsored by the University Libraries, the Humanities Center, the Departments of Languages, Literature & Linguistics and Religion in the College of Arts & Sciences, the Indigenous Values Initiative, and the Department of Reading and Language Arts in the School of Education.
+This event is jointly sponsored by the University Libraries, the Humanities Center, the College of Arts & Sciences, the Departments of Languages, Literature & Linguistics, Religion, and Writing Studies, Rhetoric, and Composition, the Department of Reading and Language Arts, the School of Education, the Maxwell School and the Indigenous Values Initiative.

 Communication Access Realtime Translation (CART) will be available for this event.
 If you need an accommodation to be able to fully participate in this event, please contact Lydia Wasylenko at email@example.com by October 27.